achenchen1/chess/notes.md

     Secondly, we examine cases where the king stumbles into a bad spot;

 2. Deciding available moves in general; once a player makes a move, the full list of moves for all the other pieces that belong to that player is calculated.
+Maybe we evaluate the possible moves a piece can make; we check its rank, and if we encounter a rook, we change the rook, and then we check that rook, recursively.
+Once a piece is done, we set it to a pointer that is marked "done"; if it's in progress, we mark it in progress, and once it's finished evaluating, we change to done.
+Once the all pieces evaluation status point to done, we change that pointer to "undone", we change the undone pointer to done, and repeat.